 Yes, you may have withdrawal side effects if you suddenly stop Celexa treatment.

 You shouldn’t stop taking Celexa unless your doctor tells you it’s safe to do so.
-When it’s time for you to stop taking Celexa, your doctor will lower your dosage gradually over time.
+When it’s time for you to stop taking Celexa, your doctor will decrease your dosage gradually over time.
 This helps lower your risk of withdrawal side effects after you end Celexa treatment.

 Does Celexa cause any long-term side effects?